…List includes New Mexico businesses with two or more rapid responses within the last 14 days

 The current Rapid Response COVID-19 Watchlist and closure list, which includes all establishments that are currently required to be closed, are posted here.

-The state initiates a rapid response when it learns of a positive COVID-19 case in the workplace.
+A rapid response is initiated when the state learns of a positive COVID-19 case in the workplace.
 NMED or the state agency initiating the rapid response will offer direction to establishments regarding testing, quarantining and isolating, disinfecting, and COVID-Safe Practices.

 The Watchlist currently only includes organizations for which NMED conducts rapid responses, including grocery stores, restaurants, retail stores, gyms, salons and business offices.